bsmith89/strain-corr/doc/manuscript/manuscript.md

 pangenome profiling and gene content estimation are highlighted (brackets, see Introduction). **(B)** Limitations of gene content estimation using single samples.
-Depth is shown across five samples (scenarios described along the x-axis) for three genes: one gene is ubiquitous across strains ("core", square), another found in only the strain of interest ("strain-specific", triangle), and a third not present in the strain of interest but subject to cross-mapping ("not present", x-shape).
-Colors distinguish between strain-pure samples (green markers) and samples with a different strain or a mixture of more than one strain (gray markers).
+Depth is shown across five samples for three genes: one gene is ubiquitous across strains ("core"), another is found in only the strain of interest ("strain-specific"), and a third not present in the strain of interest but is susceptible to cross-mapping ("not present").
+Samples are separated along the x-axis and represent five characteristic scenarios: low species depth ("low depth"), a mixture of multiple strains ("strain mixture"), a sample exhibiting erroneous depth due to read mapping errors ("cross-mapping"), a sample representing an entirely different strain ("different strain"), and a high depth, strain-pure sample ("high depth").
+Colors distinguish between strain-pure samples
+(green markers) and samples with a different strain or a mixture of more than one strain (gray markers).
 Traditional, single-sample analysis estimates gene content by selecting genes with a minimum depth (red,